linuxforphp/linuxforphp-docs/docs/basic_usage.rst

     asclinux/linuxforphp-8.1:7.2.12-nts \
     lfphp

 .. note:: This last command uses the ``lfphp`` script to start all available services inside the container.
-For more details, please see :ref:`lfphp-services`
+For more details, please see :ref:`lfphp-services`.

 You should now be able to access any of the PHP scripts contained in your project folder by pointing your browser to `<http://localhost:8181/>`_.